More of which later…

-Amazing how, considering scientists are always wrong about everything else, you believe this.
+Amazing how, considering scientists are always wrong about everything else, you all believe this.
 But it’s probably true.

 At its most complete extent, totality, the eclipse is going to track right across the continental United States from sort of northeast Pacific coast to southwest-ish Atlantic.
 No, actually, it’ll be the other way, TV graphics guys please take note.
 The sun moves from east to west.
 Only the sun doesn’t move, it’s us that’s moving from west to east!
 Who knew?